-A cash flow forecast covering a 12-month period has been produced to confirm the solvent position and outlook of the Pension Fund over the period stated above.
+A cash flow forecast covering the period 01 April 2024 to 31 March 2026 has been produced to confirm the solvent position and outlook of the Pension Fund over the period stated above.

 20. RELATED PARTY TRANSACTIONS

 It is required under IAS 24 "Related Party Disclosures" that material transactions with related parties which are not disclosed elsewhere should be included in a note to the financial statements.
 The London Borough of Hillingdon is a related party to the Pension Fund, represented by the Pensions Committee members.
 The committee is responsible for management of fund assets, including investment directions and administration of the fund.
 List of committee members may be found in Note 1C.
 The revenue contributions the Council has made into the Pension Fund are set out in note 4 to the Pension Fund accounts.
 No senior officer or Pension Committee member had any interest with any related parties to the Pension Fund.